Brainwave entrainment

 Brainwave entrainment, also referred to as brainwave synchronization or neural entrainment, refers to the observation that brainwaves (large-scale electrical oscillations in the brain) will naturally synchronize to the rhythm of periodic external stimuli, such as flickering lights, speech, music, or tactile stimuli.

 As different conscious states can be associated with different dominant brainwave frequencies, it is hypothesized that brainwave entrainment might induce a desired state.
 Researchers have found, for instance, that acoustic entrainment of delta waves in slow wave sleep had the functional effect of improving memory in healthy subjects.

+History

+The establishment of the concept of brainwave entrainment is based on several key insights.
+A relationship between neural activity and external stimuli has been a subject of investigation since Berger's findings (the inventor of EEG) in the late 1920s.
+He registered event-related desynchronization of the ongoing alpha rhythm, evidenced by an alpha-amplitude decline after stimulation.